Silliman University: Silliman Song

-Before the end of an important event or ceremony the Silliman Song is sung by the attendees.
+Before the end of an event or ceremony the Silliman Song is sung by the attendees.
 The lyrics were written in 1918 by Dr. Paul Doltz, then the vice-president of Silliman Institute and pastor of Silliman Church.
-The tune of the song is an adaptation or modification of "The Orange and the Black" of Princeton University, Dr. Doltz's alma mater.
-The melody is based on the original song "Sadie Ray" composed by J. Tannenbaum late in the 19th century.
-The Silliman Song briefly describes Silliman's tranquil location; the student's college or university experience; the student's victories, whether it be in the classroom, the court, the track, or the field; the highs and lows in life; and the principles that the graduate brings as the latter leaves the halls of the university.
+The song is an adaptation of The Orange and the Black of Princeton University, Dr. Doltz's alma mater.
+The song utilizes the tune of Orange and the Black but with the lyrics written by Doltz.
 Sang by the Silliman community for almost a hundred years, the Silliman Song has popularized the phrases "Dear old Silliman" and "Silliman beside the sea".